PyPSA/PyPSA/doc/troubleshooting.rst

 * The problem you have defined is not solvable (e.g. because in reality you would have a voltage collapse)
-* The problem is solvable, but there are numerical instabilities in the solving algorithm (e.g. Newton-Raphson is know to sometimes not converge even for solvable problems)
+* The problem is solvable, but there are numerical instabilities in the solving algorithm (e.g. Newton-Raphson is known to sometimes not converge even for solvable problems)

 There are some steps you can take to distinguish these two cases: